Domi04151309/ESP8266SimpleHomeTemperature/README.md

 The device is ready as soon as the onboard LED turns off.

 ### Modified Libraries
-The `libs` folder includes modified versions of libraries to improve efficiency.
+The `src` folder includes modified versions of libraries to improve efficiency.

 ## Legal Notice
 Copyright (C) 2021 Domi04151309